robertovg/robertovgGatsbyjs/src/posts/2019-07-01-writing-scripts-as-frontend-with-es6-and-jest.md

 ### Libraries to use and package setup `npm build`

-Then we needed to be able to use `babel` transformation process to the build the ./src, and connect it in the `bin` script.
+Then we needed to be able to use `babel` transformation process to build the ./src, and connect it in the `bin` script.

 ```js
 {